EmmaEwert/KITTY/docs/manual/tutorial.rst

 .. figure:: images/tutorial-animation.gif
 	:align: center

+	Walking animation plays when the :guilabel:`Player` moves

-	Leaf, like May, initially plays her entire animation sequence in a loop.
-If you want to have your character face a specific direction from the start instead, just both set the ``Start`` and ``End`` parameters to the frame index you want in a ``Start`` method.
+..
+Note:: Leaf, like May, initially plays her entire animation sequence in a loop.
+If you want to
+	have your character face a specific direction from the start instead, just both set the ``Start`` and ``End`` parameters to the frame index you want in a ``Start`` method.

 Recap